vishalhandifod/Finance-Video-Question-and-Answering-using-LLM/readme.md

+# Finance Video Question Answering using Large Language Models 🌟
+- This repository integrates a video question-answering system based on large language models (LLMs).
+This system allows users to ask questions about finance-related videos and receive accurate answers through advanced AI models.

 pip install virtualenv - virtual environment python -m venv venv - install virtual environment virtualenv venv - if first one is not working then this